Did you know that your oil tank can suffer from corrosion when keeping tanks partially full?

 The solution: use a FAME-free stable fuel with a shelf life of up to 10 years

-An increasing number of our data centre customers are realising the benefits of Hydrotreated Vegetable Oil (HVO), a 100% renewable fuel that works almost identically to conventional diesel.
+An increasing number of our data centre customers are realising the benefits of Crown HVO fuel, a 100% renewable fuel that works almost identically to conventional diesel.
 Derived from solely waste materials, HVO can be used as a direct, drop-in alternative but doesn’t face the stability issues that fossil fuels experience.

 This is a key benefit for data centre operators – the ability to leave HVO in a tank for up to 10 years with no appreciable degradation, provided good tank husbandry and storage conditions.